hakuji/game3/README.md

     # apt-get install python-pyglet

-Gentoo and Arch have a pretty up-to-date version of the package see if it works :)
+Gentoo and Arch have a pretty up-to-date version of the pyglet.
+See if it works for you :-)

 Fedora has 1.1.2 packaged, so the official repository version might not work.